A Study of Oral LOXO-292 (Selpercatinib) in Pediatric Participants With Advanced Solid or Primary Central Nervous System (CNS) Tumors (LIBRETTO-121)

 Up to 3 years

-Phase 2: Surgical Margin Status in Participants Treated with LOXO-292
+Phase 2: Surgical Margin Status in Participants Treated With LOXO-292

 Time Frame: Up to 3 years

 Tumor margins after surgery are classified into four groups using the International Cancer Control (UICC)-R classification and the Intergroup Rhabdomyosarcoma Staging (IRS) systems: 1) Complete tumor resection with histologically free margins, 2) Macroscopic resection but invaded margins on histology, 3)Macroscopic residual tumor and 4) Distant metastatic tumor.
+Outcome data will be provided after the study is completed.

 Up to 3 years